by Daniel Shapiro

 In 1931-1933 Ross worked as a postdoc at Caltech with E. T. Bell.
 He returned to Chicago and became involved with People’s Junior College for a couple of years before taking a position at St. Louis University in 1935.
 During World War II he worked as a research mathematician in a team developing proximity fuzes for the US Navy.
 In 1946 he was hired as the head of the mathematics department at the University of Notre Dame.
 Ross soon established a summer program for in-service high school teachers, showing them how to implement the style of “discovery” teaching that Ross had experienced with Shatunovsky and Moore.
 In 1957 he invited some high school students to be a model class for that summer program, and within a few years, Ross transformed his program to focus more on the young students rather than teachers.

 Arnold Ross left Notre Dame in 1963 to become chair of the department of mathematics at the Ohio State University.
-In the summer of 1964 his program for high school students also moved to OSU and has thrived there every summer since then, except for four sessions at the University of Chicago (1975 - 1978).
-Ross retired from Ohio State in 1976 but continued to lead his program every summer until 2000, when he stepped down after suffering a stroke at age 93.
-Since then, Daniel Shapiro has been director and has tried to maintain the Ross teaching style.
+In the summer of 1964 his program for high school students also moved to OSU and has thrived there every summer from 1964 through 1974 and from 1979 through 2018.
+Dr. Ross himself led four sessions of his Program at the University of Chicago (1975 - 1978).
+Although Ross retired from Ohio State in 1976, he continued to lead his program every summer until 2000, when he stepped down after suffering a stroke at age 93.
+Daniel Shapiro becamen director in 2000 and continued to maintain the Ross teaching style.
+In 2019 Jim Fowler became director.
+In that year the Ross Program separated from OSU, with the 2019 session held at the Ohio Dominican University, a small Catholic college on the east side of Columbus.

-From the beginning, Dr. Ross used Number Theory as the vehicle for his summer teaching.
+Every summer, Dr. Ross used Number Theory as the vehicle for his teaching.
 As Ross wrote, “Number theory proper and its rich environment are a fertile ground for exploration and are a valuable source for nontrivial but accessible problems.”
 [Footnote: From his response to the AMS 1998 Citation for Public Service.]
 Ross Program participants work on intriguing problems about numbers and share results of their observations and explorations with others.
-First-year students live in a college dormitory next to returning students and counselors.
+Ross campers (first-year students) live in a college dormitory next to returning students and counselors.
 Participants in this multi-level program form a community of young scholars in which a vivid exchange of ideas between newcomers and program veterans enriches their lives.
 This method exemplifies Ross’s motto:

 “Think deeply about simple things.”